-Component Requirement

-Operating System Windows XP SP2/SP3 - 32-bit and 64-bit

-Windows Vista - 32-bit and 64-bit

-Windows 7 32-bit and 64-bit

-NOTE: Windows 64-bit is supported only in the Enterprise Mode
+Component Requirement Operating System Windows XP SP2/SP3 - 32-bit and 64-bit Windows 7 32-bit and 64-bit NOTE: Windows 7 64-bit is supported only in the Enterprise Mode

-Browser Internet Explorer 8.0 and above

-Mozilla Firefox 3.x and above

-NOTE: Do not use Windows Explorer to run SSL VPN.

-Sun JRE 1.4.1 or higher

-NOTE: If you are using the latest Firefox version, use the latest version of Sun JRE.
+Component Requirement Browser Internet Explorer 8.0 on Windows XP SP2,SP3 32-bit Internet Explorer 9.0,10.0,and 11.0 on Windows 7 Latest Mozilla Firefox NOTE: Do not use Windows Explorer to run SSL VPN.
+JRE 1.7.45 or latest version NOTE: If you are using the latest Firefox version, use the latest version of JRE.